 The hatchback can hold 15.8 cubic feet of cargo behind the rear seat.
 With the seat folded, space increases to 49.6 cubic feet.
 An optional Power Package includes remote keyless entry and power windows, locks and mirrors.

-The Rio5's 1.6-liter four-cylinder develops 110 horsepower and 107 pounds-feet of torque.
+Under the Hood The Rio5's 1.6-liter four-cylinder develops 110 horsepower and 107 pounds-feet of torque.
 Either a four-speed automatic or five-speed manual transmission can be installed.

-Seat-mounted side-impact airbags, side curtain airbags and front seat belt pretensioners are standard.
+Safety Seat-mounted side-impact airbags, side curtain airbags and front seat belt pretensioners are standard.
 Antilock brakes are optional.

-The Rio5's handling capabilities exceed expectations; it maneuvers eagerly through urban or rural environments, and its body rolls less than anticipated.
+Driving Impressions The Rio5's handling capabilities exceed expectations; it maneuvers eagerly through urban or rural environments, and its body rolls less than anticipated.

 Backseat space isn't too appealing.
 Legroom even in the outer positions is marginal if the front seat is moved appreciably rearward.
 In addition, the hard rear seatback reclines too much for true comfort.
 Still, headroom is passable and foot space is adequate.
 Climbing into the backseat isn't too difficult.